Body Science Therapy

 When we walk, our legs are loaded with the foot on the ground instead of moving in space, which requires the glutes to function in a different manner.
 During gait, our glutes work hard to slow down movement.
 For example, when we step forward, our glutes help to slow down the forward momentum in the front leg and shift of the pelvis toward the front leg.
 In order for us to optimize the function of the glutes, we need to train them with these movements in mind.
 This exercise will help you do just that.

-Try it out and let us know how it went!
+Come to Body Science Therapy and try it out and let us know how it went!

 Author